'I hate it': Brutal response to ring shocker

 US woman @beefinnagain shared the story of how she got her now-husband to exchange the ring within a week of popping the question.

-"I asked him to replace it, so I'm probably going to get a lot of hate for this and honestly, I'm OK with that; I'm aware I'm a lot," she said.
+"I asked him to replace it, so I'm probably going to get a lot of hate for this and honestly, I'm okay with that; I'm aware I'm a lot."

 She explained that in the years before they got engaged she "kept emphasising" she wanted a ring with a halo and "didn't care about the size of the diamond, the cut, clarity".